perforce/helix-authentication-service/docs/Proxies.md

 ### Trusting the Proxy

 In order for the service to operate effectively when it is behind a reverse proxy, it is necessary to set the `TRUST_PROXY` environment variable.
-This value is then set in the `trust proxy` application setting, which is used by the Express.js framework to pick up the correct protocol (`http` or `https`).
-This in turn helps the `session-cookie` middleware correctly set the cookie as `secure` in responses.
+This value is then set in the `trust proxy` application setting, which is used by the Express.js framework to determine the correct protocol (`http` or `https`) from HTTP headers.
+This in turn helps the `session-cookie` middleware correctly set the cookie as `secure` in responses to the client.
 This is critical for the `SameSite=none` to have the desired effect during the login process -- see [Cookies.md](./Cookies.md) for more information on browser cookies and how they are used by the service.

 For values supported by the `TRUST_PROXY` setting, see [behind proxies](http://expressjs.com/en/guide/behind-proxies.html) on the Express.js web site.
 In addition to how `trust proxy` is used, the page also describes how the request headers are used by the framework to detect the connection protocol.

+### Client certificate

+Depending on the proxy and its configuration, it may be the case that the client certificate sent to the service is not passed through as part of the request.
+If the service is configured with `PROTOCOL=http` then the service will not be expecting a certificate anyway, so this is not a concern.
+However, this setup weakens the security a bit since it allows any client to retrieve the user profile data during the authentication procedure.
+To prevent this, you may configure the reverse proxy to pass the client certificate to the backend service via an HTTP header, and then add the setting `CLIENT_CERT_HEADER` to the `.env` configuration file.
+This setting takes the name of the HTTP header that contains the client certificate in base64 encoded form.
+Whether the client certificate is URI encoded or not, and includes the text armor or not, the service will make a best effort to decode the value and read the common name and compute the fingerprint of the client cer.
+These values can then be compared with either the `CLIENT_CERT_CN` or `CLIENT_CERT_FP` values given in the `.env` file.

+An example of this can be seen in the `docker-compose.yml` file and the setting of the `X-SSL-Client-Cert` HTTP header in the `containers/haproxy/haproxy.cfg` HAProxy configuration.
+Another example can be found in the Kubernetes example manifest `kubernetes/kubeadm/configmaps/auth-svc.yaml` which relies on the nginx proxy to set the `ssl-client-cert` HTTP header.

+If passing the client certificate to the service proves to be too difficult, the client validation can be disabled by setting `ASSUME_CLIENT_AUTHORIZED` to any value in the `.env` file.
+As mentioned above, this opens the service to possible abuse as any client can now attempt to retrieve the user profile data during authentication.

 ## Routing Options